learn-academy-2021-delta/cat-tinder-frontend-jollidevs/README.md

                 expect(input.length).toEqual(3)
             })
         })
-30. Youu can wrap a button around the navlink.
+30. You can wrap a button around the navlink.
 I love inline styling
+31. For inline styling you need to use pascel case for the attribute and a comma to separate multiple attributes instead of a semi-colon.
+The value is always in quotation marks.